 Economic boost for rural communities

 Beyond the leaseholders, rural communities enjoy the many economic and social benefits of wind energy that are returned through municipal tax revenues and the creation of high-value jobs that provide employment opportunities for local tradespeople and contractors during the construction phase, as well as full-time permanent jobs once the wind farm is operational.
 Wind projects also bring an infusion of dollars to local services and businesses.

 A safe and healthy source of energy

-For more information about how wind energy works, interacts with humans and wildlife or its environmental and economic benefits go to canwea.ca/wind-facts.
+- Visit CanWEA wind facts for more information about how wind energy works, interacts with humans and wildlife or its environmental and economic benefits.

-For more information on community-related topics such as community engagement, testimonials, decommissioning and repowering, go to canwea.ca/communities.
+- Visit the communities section on our website for more information on community-related topics such as community engagement, testimonials, decommissioning and repowering.